-Picture yourself leaning back into a comfortable train seat, enjoying the eye-catching scenery of Asturias.
+Picture yourself leaning back into a comfortable train seat, enjoying the eye-catching scenery of Asturias, Spain.
 Out of the window, lush hills and pastureland tumble down to grassy cliffs, which in turn frame small, secluded beaches.
 Soon, your train will stop its chugging route along the narrow-gauge FEVE railway, and you will disembark at a pretty town.
-Here you’ll eat a delicious lunch, washed down with dry local cider, before continuing your journey on foot, through bottle-green pasture land and past the red-roofed homesteads and hórreos (granaries on stone pillars) dotted around the fields.
+Here you’ll eat a delicious lunch of cured meats and strong, creamy cheese, washed down with dry local cider.
+Then you’ll continue your journey on foot, through bottle-green pasture land and past the red-roofed homesteads and hórreos (granaries on stone pillars) dotted around the fields.

 Asturias’ charming capital boasts a medieval Old Town and a Museum of Fine Arts, showcasing Spanish, Flemish and Italian art from the Middle Ages to the 20th Century.
 Travellers to the compact city can find accommodation in fine casas de Indianos – palatial homes built from fortunes made in the Americas.
 On its new holiday, Inntravel offers stays at two of these comfortable and highly individual hotels.